top of page

 Brook Village Hall

 Kick off the week with a classic adult square dance at Brook Village.
 Fiddles, piano accompaniment, step dancing, and a packed hall full of energy.
-Monday nights (summer into fall) are a local favorite—be ready to dance or simply soak in the atmosphere.
+Monday nights (summer into fall) are an island favorite - my favourite for sure (!).
+This hall has the best dancers and the smoothest dance floor, and I luv this place!
 Age 19+

 Front Porch Farm, Margaree Valley

-Peter LeBlanc offers an exceptional experience, both at his idyllic Front Porch Farm in the beautiful Margaree Valley and at all kinds of pop up venues throughout Cape Breton Island.
+Peter LeBlanc offers an exceptional experience, both at his idyllic Front Porch Farm in the beautiful Margaree Valley and at all kinds of pop up venues throughout Cape Breton Island and Nova Scotia.
 He has a keen sense of good music and an eye for up and coming talent, both on stage and in the kitchen.
-His live music events blend tradition with fresh voices, and fresh produce, creating a musical and culinary experience, to delight all of the senses.
+His live music events blend tradition with fresh voices, and delicious food, creating a musical and culinary experience to delight all of the senses.
 If you’re curious about where Cape Breton’s music is headed, this is a wonderful place to hear something new.

 Vicar’s View, Big Baddeck